A New Challenge (4)

 Prince Gautama found out about this when, in his ascetic existence, he could not find what he expected.
 He hadn’t exchanged his luxurious palace life for a life of deprivation for nothing, because underneath there was a deep desire to find the solution to old age, illness, worries and death.
 But it was precisely due to that desire (with the associated expectation that those solutions would present themselves by choosing deprivation) that the solutions drifted further and further away from him.
 Only after this was realized were the obstacles for his transformation into the Buddha removed.

 Nevertheless, at first his desire was so great that he was willing to sacrifice everything in order to satisfy it.
 That gave him more than enough motivation to leave everything familiar behind and plunge into the depths without a life vest.
-As crazy as it may sound, also the Buddha was once convinced that the grass was greener on the other side, because in the palace he was not at all happy.
+It may sound crazy, but also the Buddha was once convinced that the grass was greener on the other side, because in the palace he was not at all happy.
 His conviction that he would find his desired form of happiness through a life of hardship allowed him to walk that path.
 It was precisely that conviction, however, that proved to be the final obstacle to what he so ardently longed for (making it immediately clear that his desire was causing his suffering – dukkha; the first of the Four Noble Truths of Buddhism).

 Now I am not a Buddha.
 For a long time I thought I had an ardent ‘desire’ to become a rich and famous drummer.
 But my desire is in stark contrast to the all–consuming desire of Buddha - or the desire of someone like Edward van Halen to learn to play the guitar as well as possible.
 Because while those two were literally busy with hardshipping or fiddling with guitars every minute of their time, I spent on average six to eight hours a week with the band of that moment.
 The rest of the time I was either working or doing life stuff as we all do.
 I didn't have the courage to leave everything behind to ‘make it’ in music, so apparently that desire wasn't that great.